EDortta/YeAPF/0.8.61/readme-skel-sample-folders.txt

 [ yapp.ini ]
 You can place a yapp.ini file into any of these folders.
 This ini file has two sections: subst and parameters.
-[ subst ] is the substitution pattern to be used with the filenames.
-[ parameters ] is a list (with default values) that the user can use as yapp parameter.
+[ subst ] is a list of  filenames that will be subject of macro substitution.
+(Defaults to '*') [ parameters ] is a list (with default values) that the user can use as yapp parameter.

 Some macros are ready to use.
 The complete list is: template, fromSample, appName, appType, appFolder.